IHE/RAD.IRA/input/pagecontent/rad-x3.md

 * If `timestamp`, `id` or `event` are not set, then return an error
 * If `event.context` does not include `report`, `patient` and `study`, then return an error
-* If each context does not conform to the corresponding resource definition, then return an error
 * if `event`.`hub.topic` is not a known topic, then return an error

 If the Manager accepts the request, then the Manager shall set the current context to be the `report` context of the received DiagnosticReport-open event.